TANF-Comtech/PFB-Nextjs/README.md

 Next.js does not support HTTPS locally, which is a problem if you want to authenticate into the gated part of the site (Member Center) and do work there.

-You can get around this issue by using [`local-ssl-proxy`]().
+You can get around this issue by using `local-ssl-proxy`.
 This utility proxies the Next app and applies a TLS cert at another localhost port for your use.
 Follow these instructions to get your app setup:

 #### From your CLI, confirm you are using:

-- the correct version of Node for this project (`v14.x` as of 2021-12-10) and that
+- the correct version of Node for this project (`v16.x` as of 2022-06) and that
 - you have [Homebrew](https://brew.sh/) installed.
 - you are in this application's folder on your local machine (should be `pfb-nextjs`)